miya0001/aws-app/README.md

 ### Note

-If you have an error like below.
+If you have an error like below, run command `ulimit 1025` and `grunt` again.

 ```
 Fatal error: EMFILE, open ...
 ```

-Run command `ulimit 1025` and `grunt` again.